Trevor Vincent: Personal life

 Vincent was part of the Olympic Torch Relay for the Sydney 2000 Summer Olympics.
 He was also a part of the Queen's Baton Relay for the Melbourne 2006 Commonwealth Games, as well as the Gold Coast 2018 Commonwealth Games.

 Vincent has been awarded an Australian Sports Medal in 2000, and the Medal of the Order of Australia for service to athletics in 2008.

-Trevor now coaches a weekly running group at Monash University Clayton campus for more than 100 students and staff.
+As at 2024, Trevor coaches a Glenhuntly Athletics Club, Melbourne.